 From the Nakago IC exit turn right onto Route 18 and head south for 4.9 kilometers.
 At the Seki-Tsubame entrance traffic lights, turn right onto Prefecture Road 39 and follow the road up to Seki Onsen Ski Resort which is on the right-hand side of the road.

 Myoko receives heavy snowfall every year and has a total of nine ski resorts.
 There are a total of four courses and two lifts that rise to a vertical height of 310 meters.

 It is an ideal spot for those desiring genuine back-country powder runs.

 Soaking in hot springs

 After a day on the slopes, you can take advantage of the many hot springs near the resort.
-Staying a night in the hot spring village will also let you experience the secluded, rural Japanese scenery.
+Staying a night in the hot spring village will also let you experience the secluded, mountainous Japanese scenery.

 The latest information may differ, so please check the official website.